Sashimee/ProPort/README.md

 - Defining Scope
 - Design choices :
     - Fonts
-    - Colors
+    - Colours
-- Coding imports + deciding on coment strategy
+- Coding imports + deciding on comment strategy
 - First SASS style + generating CSS + Linking
 - Font var definition
 - Discovered SASS import is even easier then I thought
-- Tip to myself : Take a fun aproach, accept frustration
+- Tip to myself : Take a fun approach, accept frustration
 - separating all the css by elements, etc...
 - Firt menu design steps, I want a logo ! => Free logo creator sites are bad, desiginng one in CSS
 - Learned about font gradient
-- learned to convert old webkit code into actually usable code
+- learned to convert old webkit code into usable code
 - migrating this list to this document.
 Before, it was handwritten
 - SASS compiler doesn't compile the target sass import as intended ...
 Going to use a tool Igor told me
 - Styling/developing the menu